the-turing-way/the-turing-way/book/website/community-handbook/governance/working-groups.md

 * **Establish a timeline for the working group**: How long should this group be operational?
 Should it be time-bound or shift indefinitely?
 * **Establish roles timeline**: How long should people be appointed in their roles, and how often should these roles change?
 * **Create a github repository for organising working group activities**: All working group activities (including notes and the charter, mentioned below) should be archived in The Turing Way Github repository.
 [TEMPLATE LINKED HERE](https://github.com/the-turing-way/working-group-template)
+    * Note: In "Working Group Resources", other infrastructure recommendations & needs (i.e. permissions, templates, and checklists are available for you to use) can help with this process.
 * **Establish a reporting mechanism and/or public notes archive**: How will you share-out meeting notes and group progress to the wider community?
-[TEMPLATE LINKED HERE](https://hackmd.io/@aleesteele/ttw-wg-notes-template)
     * Note: All working groups should upload notes to their respective github repository [in The Turing Way organisation](https://github.com/the-turing-way/the-turing-way/).
+For a template, please see this template repository:
 * **Establish appropriate permissions for accounts**: What accounts does this group need access to?
 Does this group have the proper account access & permissions in order to carry out your work?
     * Note: The Community Manager and/or Project Manager can help with this!
 * **Create a working group charter**: [TEMPLATE LINKED HERE](https://hackmd.io/@aleesteele/template-ttw-wg-charter)